lt-columbo/pisces_tools/cpu_temp_monitor/README.md

 */15 * * * * /home/admin/log_cpu_temp.php

 **Removal**
-The remove.sh script removed everything installed except the logs and patches you may make to the dashboard.
+The remove.sh script removes everything installed except the logs and patches you may make to the dashboard.

 **Patching Dashboard Is At Your Own Risk**
 If scripts are provided to patch the dashboard, you use at your own risk.
 You should be experienced enough to undo the change, replace with a backup copy (if available) or grab a new one from briffy dashboard on github.